The different types of fostering

 Most people start their fostering career as a short term foster carer.
 In Coventry we are recruiting for the following types of fostering:

-- time-limited (or short term) fostering.
+- short term fostering.
 This can mean anything from an overnight stay to a period of several months or years.
 Short-term foster carers provide a safe, positive home until the child can return home to their own family or a longer-term arrangement can be made.

 - long term fostering.
 Sometimes children will not be able to go back to live with their own families for a number of years, if at all.
 Long-term fostering allows children and young people to stay in a family where they can be supported and feel secure, whilst maintaining contact with their birth family.